 Siem Reap is the best option for an international traveler's base from which to explore the Angkor temples.
 If not for the tourism boom brought on by the awesome sites around the city, Siem Reap might have been another sleepy Khmer village.
 Instead we find a bustling tourist town, complete with a well-named Pub Street, food vendors, luxury hotels, backpacking hostels, and the international travelers that drive it all.
 Sure, you'll probably want to spend most of your time outside the city, but don't underestimate the awesome opportunity to hit the town and mingle, bargain, eat, and drink your way through Siem Reap.

 Early this morning you will be met by your private guide and transferred to Angkor Wat to watch the sunrise.
 Angkor Wat is the largest and most breathtaking monument at Angkor.
 Built as the funerary temple for Suryavarman II, who ruled from 1112 to 1152, Angkor never fails to reward the first time or repeat visitor with its grand scale, surreal bas-reliefs and unbelievable attention to detail.
 Here, you will spend the morning exploring one of man's most magnificent creations before returning to the hotel for a late breakfast.

-Later, visit the majestic Ta Phrom.
-Built in 1186 and dedicated to the mother of Jayavarman VII, Ta Phrom is a temple of towers, closed courtyards and narrow corridors.
-Unlike the other temples of Angkor, Ta Phrom has been left to the elements and looks very much like the other temples must have looked when "rediscovered" by Henri Mouhot in the 1860s.
+Later, visit the majestic Ta Prohm.
+Built in 1186 and dedicated to the mother of Jayavarman VII, Ta Prohm is a temple of towers, closed courtyards and narrow corridors.
+Unlike the other temples of Angkor, Ta Prohm has been left to the elements and looks very much like the other temples must have looked when "rediscovered" by Henri Mouhot in the 1860s.

 After your tour you will be returned to your hotel.
 Enjoy the evening at your leisure.
 (This service is on a private basis.)